 - must be proficient in the language of instruction at the Canadian institution (English or French) before their arrival in Canada;

 - may not hold any other scholarship granted by the Government of Canada;

 - enrolled in courses must arrive in Canada by September for the fall semester or by January for the winter semester; and

-- For college and undergraduate applications, a written agreement or understanding between the Canadian institution and the candidate’s home institution must be in place at the time of application.
+- For college and undergraduate applications, a written institutional collaboration and student exchange agreement or memorandum of understanding between the Canadian institution and the candidate’s home institution must be in place at the time of application.

 - Applications submitted directly by a candidate or their home institution will not be accepted.

 - Scholarships cannot be deferred and are not renewable.

 - Priority will be given to candidates who have not previously studied in Canada under a Government of Canada scholarship.